1tz/Impeach/README.md

 4. Input `WebXR` in the serach box
 5. Toggle `WebVR` `WebXR Device API` `WebXR orientation sensor device` to `Enabled`
 6. Relaunch Google Chrome
-7. (Optional) Install [WebVR-Extension](https://github.com/spite/WebVR-Extension) to debug in developer mode
+7. (Optional) Install [WebVR-Extension](https://github.com/spite/WebVR-Extension) to debug in developer mode (HTC VIVE is not necessary if you install this Chrome extendsion)

 #### HTC VIVE